Wednesday, April 29, 2026

 • Color intensity: The concentration of liquidations

-• Darker/brighter colors = More liquidations clustered at that price
+• Darker/brighter colors = More liquidations clustered

 • Lighter colors = Fewer liquidations